Away With The Steiners

 We find – especially travelling with kids in India – that a backpack is the best option for us.

-About your ‘MAIN BAG’ – your check-in bag or main bag to pack everything you need for India
+This is your check-in bag or Main Bag to pack everything you need for India.

 For all of our full-time travel around the world we travel with the same two backpacks the entire time.